QuantumCryvon/xray-nginx-guide/README.md

 Do not use this project for any unlawful purposes.

-This project does not provide or promote any specific usage scenarios.
+This project does not provide, promote, or imply any specific usage scenarios.
 Users are solely responsible for how they use this project.